fhocoursera/Course-Project/README.md

 At this point I calculated the mean values for each subject within the subset of each activity (30 subjects x 6 activities = 180 rows)

 # Last Step
-Saving the tidy dataframe as foo.csv
+Saving the tidy dataframe as foo.txt